Henley Hawks vs Esher – Saturday, February 17th, kick-off 3pm

 Back in October, Esher pulled away from Henley in the last quarter to register a 46-25 victory at Molesey Road, a scoreline that flattered the home side but showed how clinical they could be given half a chance.
 The Hawks will need to be at their very best if they are to avenge that defeat, with their discipline in particular at times this season not at the level it needs to be.

 In terms of team selection, Max Titchener suffered a broken finger in the loss against TJ’s and is replaced by Jordan Oatley at fly half.
 Similarly, in-form scrum half Leo Webb is out with Will Crow coming back into the starting XV.
 Crow put in a man-of-the-match performance against Sevenoaks a few weeks ago and Hawks supporters will be hoping for a similar performance from the veteran scrum half this weekend.
 Otherwise, the backline is unchanged from the TJ’s game.

 In the pack, Sam Lunnon is back in the side after being unavailable against TJ’s.
 He starts at blindside flanker with Will Benning switching to Number 8 in place of Zack Taylor.

-Henley Hawks side to take on Guernsey tomorrow;
+Henley Hawks provisional side to take on Esher is as follows;